TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

   [[rbp-0x78]] == NULL || [rbp-0x78] == NULL || [rbp-0x78] is a valid envp
 ```

-From here, we could choose any one-gadget for ACE.
-But to meet the conditions, we should understand the state of the registers **at the moment the virtual function is called**.
+From here, we should check which conditions could be achieved; but to do so, we should first understand the state of the registers **at the moment the virtual function is called**.
 This calls for some breakpoints!

-{% image "assets/breakfast_navigate_to_toast_eat_see_regs.png", "", "" %}
+{% image "assets/breakfast_navigate_to_toast_eat_see_regs.png", "jw-100", "Disassembly and registers upon reaching Toast::eat().
+Notice the register states of rax, rdi, rsi, and r13.
+These will be useful when hunting for gadgets." %}

 <sup>Disassembly and registers upon reaching `Toast::eat()`, reachable via `b *main+1121; si`.</sup>
 {.caption}